Nepiki/Guides/Treasure-Conflix.md

 _Discover the Angel's bow_
 </pre></big>

-North of Landos in a forest in the middle of the desert
+North of Landos in a forest in the middle of the desert.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/344743.png">